DeSantis asks federal judge to let him avoid deposition in Warren suspension case - NewsBreak

 Warren’s team is seeking to depose the governor and his chief of staff, James Uthmeier.
 DeSantis’ lawyers argue that Warren has not met the legal standard for establishing the case as “extraordinary” enough for a judge to compel the governor to testify.

-In a statement from his legal team, Warren’s lawyers say that no one knows more about why DeSantis suspended him than DeSantis, pointing to his already discussing it in multiple press statements and at media events.Man allegedly shoots brother Sunday morning: Mobile Police
+In a statement from his legal team, Warren’s lawyers say that no one knows more about why DeSantis suspended him than DeSantis, pointing to his already discussing it in multiple press statements and at media events.What to know: 3 Amendments on Florida November ballot

 “The governor is the best source of information on why the governor suspended Mr. Warren.
 The governor has talked about it at length on TV,” attorney Jean-Jacques Cabou wrote.
 “We continue to think it is appropriate that the governor talk about it under oath.”